Influence of protostellar outflows on star and protoplanetary disk formation in a massive star-forming clump: Results

-In Fig.~\ref{fig:EK} we show the evolution of the total kinetic (plain lines) and magnetic (dotted lines) energies for the two models against the SFE in a radius of 0.1 pc around sink 1, that we call the main cluster.
-Supplementary information on the kinetic energy evolution is described in Appendix~\ref{appendixB}.
+In Fig.~\ref{fig:EK} we show the evolution of the total kinetic (plain lines) and magnetic (dotted lines) energies for the two models against the SFE in a radius of 0.1 pc around sink 1, that we call the main cluster (top), in the full clump (middle) and for various velocity threshold in the cluster (bottom).
 For both models, the kinetic energy in the main cluster increases over SFE and lies between a $\sim \times 10^{46}$ and $\sim 10^{47}$~erg (while the total kinetic energy ranges between $\sim 5 \times 10^{46}$ and $\sim 1.8 \times 10^{47}$~erg).
-As was also reported by previous studies \citep[see][and the other numerical works cited above]{2007ApJ...662..395N,2009ApJ...695.1376C}, outflows are clearly providing an additional turbulent support for the cloud, operating mostly at small scales.
+As was also reported by previous studies \citep[see][and the other numerical works cited above]{2007ApJ...662..395N,2009ApJ...695.1376C}, outflows are clearly providing additional support for the cloud, operating mostly at small scales.
 Indeed, a significant amount of kinetic energy is added to the clump by the outflows.
 Near the end of the calculation, the kinetic energy around the main cluster is about two to three (depending on time and scale) times larger when outflows are included.
 In total, outflows bring about $\sim 50-70 \%$ more kinetic energy to the full clump.
 Given that about $40 M_{\odot}$ have been ejected in total by the outflows, the additional kinetic energy of $\sim 5 \times 10^{46}$~erg brought by the outflows to the full clump is consistent with a bulk velocity of a few $ 10~\kilo\meter~\second^{-1}$.
-Noteworthy, as shown in Appendix~\ref{appendixB}, the extra kinetic energy brought by outflows is mostly under the form of an high $ > 10~\kilo\meter~\second^{-1}$ velocity component.
+Noteworthy the extra kinetic energy brought by outflows is mostly under the form of an high $ > 10~\kilo\meter~\second^{-1}$ velocity component rather than under the form of turbulence.
+This can be seen, in the bottom panel of Fig.~\ref{fig:EK}, were we show the kinetic energy of the cluster with various velocity thresholds.
+The kinetic energies for $v< 5~\kilo\meter~\second^{-1}$ and $v< 10~\kilo\meter~\second^{-1}$ are indeed much closer to each other in the two models.
 Quite interestingly, the magnetic energy of \nmhdjs is also increased with respect to \nmhd, outflows are not only providing additional kinetic energy but are also able to increase the magnetic support.

+Outflows clearly enhance the fragmentation at the filament scale.
+This can be seen in Fig~\ref{fig:column_rho} (and Fig~\ref{fig:column_rho2} of Appendix~\ref{appendixCL} which displays the same information but for SFE=0.05).
+Quite clearly, the \nmhdjs clump is more fragmented and disturbed than \nmhds at both SFE=0.05 and 0.1.
+This effect is particularly visible at scales below 0.05 pc (right panels) near the main star cluster or in filaments at SFE=0.05.